b-Coloring Parameterized by Clique-Width

 The \emph{length} of a path is the number of its edges.
 For a graph $G$ and a pair of vertices $u, v \in V(G)$, we denote by $\dist_G(u, v)$ the length of the shortest path between $u$ and $v$ in $G$.

 A tree $T$ is called \emph{rooted}, if there is a distinguished vertex $r \in V(T)$, called the \emph{root} of $T$, inducing an ancestral relation on $V(T)$: for a vertex $v \in V(T)$, if $v \neq r$, the neighbor of $v$ on the path from $v$ to $r$ is called the \emph{parent} of $v$, and all other neighbors of $v$ are called its \emph{children}.
-For a rooted tree $T$ and a vertex $v \in V(G) \setminus \{r\}$, the \emph{subtree rooted at $v$}, denoted by $T_v$, is the subgraph of $T$ induced by all vertices that are in the same connected component of $(V(T), E(T) \setminus \{vp\})$ as $v$.
+For a vertex $v \in V(T) \setminus \{r\}$ with parent $p$, the \emph{subtree rooted at $v$}, denoted by $T_v$, is the subgraph of $T$ induced by all vertices that are in the same connected component of $(V(T), E(T) \setminus \{vp\})$ as $v$.
 We define $T_r \defeq T$.
 A tree $T$ is called a \emph{caterpillar} if it contains a path $P \subseteq T$ such that all vertices in $V(T) \setminus V(P)$ are adjacent to a vertex in $P$.